Ashu6622/Real_Time_Stock_Analysis/README.md

-# 📈 Stock Exchange Portfolio Dashboard
+# 📈 Stock Management Portfolio Dashboard

 A full-stack real-time stock portfolio management application that tracks your investments with live market data from Yahoo Finance API.